DNS Abuse SIG

 Goals & Deliverables

-1. Initially, provide a common language and a FIRST-definition of what the global incident response community understands as DNS Abuse in an operational context to protect its constituencies, as well as for purposes of global policy recommendations.
+1. Provide a common language and a FIRST-definition of what the global incident response community understands as DNS Abuse in an operational context to protect its constituencies, as well as for purposes of global policy recommendations.

-2. Develop a classification scheme for DNS Abuse.
+2. Develop and maintain a classification scheme for DNS Abuse.

 3. Identify common tools, techniques, and practices of malicious DNS Abuse threat actors.

-6. Outline possible best practices for each of the relevant stakeholders,
+5. Outline possible best practices for effective detection, prevention, and mitigation of DNS Abuse for the relevant stakeholders.

 DNS Abuse Techniques Matrix